bknyaz/bknyaz.github.io/index.md

 <img src="assets/boris_5.png" height="160" style="float:right; margin:5px 25px 5px 5px">

-I'm a PhD student at the Machine Learning Research Group, University of Guelph (Ontario, Canada).
+I'm a PhD student at the Machine Learning Research Group, University of Guelph and Vector Institute (Ontario, Canada).
+My research interests lie at the intersection of graph neural networks (GNNs) and computer vision.
 My advisor is [Graham Taylor](https://www.gwtaylor.ca/).
-Recently, I interned at Mila working with [Eugene Belilovsky](http://eugenium.github.io/) and [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
-My research interests lie at the intersection of graph neural networks (GNNs) and computer vision.
-Previously, I did an internship at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels (presented at BMVC 2019).
+Recently, I interned at Facebook AI Research (FAIR) in Montreal working with [‪Adriana Romero](https://sites.google.com/site/adriromsor/) and Michal Drozdzal.
+Before that I interned at Mila working with [Eugene Belilovsky](http://eugenium.github.io/) and [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
+I interned at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels (presented at BMVC 2019).
 Before that I worked on unsupervised learning and pretraining of neural networks, face, emotion and facial attributes recognition, and video recognition.

 bknyazev [at] uoguelph [dot] ca